Have you ever considered buying frozen vegetables?

 Spinach – easy to use in cooking, make sure to thaw and dry.
 Stick to the produce department for salad spinach.

 Frozen broccoli, cauliflower, carrots, and green beans are acceptable options for soups, stews, and long-cooked dishes, as their crisp texture is not a factor.

-SKIP THE FROZEN OPTION
+When to SKIP THE FROZEN OPTION

 On high-moisture vegetables like bell peppers, snow peas, snap peas, asparagus, and mushrooms.